 It is common practice that at every level of the planning application process planning scheme objectives and design standards are traded off against other factors.
-This trading off of the standards has led to a practice where developers make ambit claims in planning applications so that they can trade back to a position for approval.
+This 'trading off' of the standards has led to a practice where developers make ambit claims in planning applications so that they can trade back to a position for approval.

-So that councils can complete a decision in the given timeframes, to prevent expensive legal cases at VCAT and to get dwellings built, councils and VCAT are willing to approve planning applications that are below standard.
+So that councils can complete a decision in the given constraints of time, to prevent expensive legal cases at VCAT and to get dwellings built, Councils and VCAT are willing to approve planning applications that are below standard.

-DADA believes that the planning scheme and better apartment standards should be used strictly as the basic requirements on which to build better outcomes, rather than a tool to negotiate around and trade off against.
+It is DADA's belief that the planning scheme should be used strictly as the basic requirements on which to build better outcomes, rather than a tool to negotiate around and trade off against.
 Equity of improved outcomes cannot be achieved unless the trading off of standards and objectives is stopped.